truenas/middleware/docs/userguide/README.md

 To set up the doc build environment for the first time:

 ...
 % sphinx-quickstart
 ...

-If you want to edit the User Guide, make changes to the *.rst file for the chapter to edit, using any ASCII text editor.
-The *.rst files are located in /path/to/your-build-directory/freenas/docs/userguide/.
-Refer to http://docutils.sourceforge.net/docs/user/rst/quickref.html for formatting syntax.
-Refer to http://wiki.typo3.org/Editors_%28reST%29 for a list of reST editors.
-Need help getting started or want to discuss edits?
-Join the http://lists.freenas.org/mailman/listinfo/freenas-docs mailing list.

 To build a local copy of the HTML, run this command in /path/to/your-build-directory/freenas/docs/userguide: